 Will there be a large area for spectators?

 Yes there will be.
-For the first time ever, England Hockey will be putting on a Spectator Village only 6 minutes walk from the venue, located on Hopkins Field.
+For the first time ever, England Hockey will be putting on a spectator area only 6 minutes walk from the venue, located on Hopkins Field.
 This was the iconic site of the Hockey at the London 2012 Olympics.
 The Spectator Village will host a big screen, catering, retail and the hockey hub.
-More information will appear in 2018.
+More information will appear in due course.

 Can I meet the players?